 Fact 2: Famine isn’t always caused by natural disaster

-Although some areas of East Africa are still recovering from last year’s severe drought, the hunger crisis in the region is actually man-made.
+Although many areas of East Africa are still coping with severe drought, the hunger crisis in the region is also man-made.

 Beyond East Africa, conflicts in Nigeria and Yemen have created famine-like conditions for millions more.
 Yemen is home to the largest humanitarian crisis and the most food-insecure population in the world.
-Ongoing civil war has left nearly 8 million people on the brink of starvation, without access to adequate food and clean water.
-Since 2012, the Boko Haram insurgency has crippled northeastern Nigeria.
-There is not enough health care or food.
-As a result, an estimated 3.9 million people in the six states of northeastern Nigeria are hungry—62 percent are children.
+Ongoing civil war has left nearly 21 million in need of humanitarian aid, without access to adequate food and clean water.
+Since 2012, an insurgency has crippled northeastern Nigeria.
+There is not enough health care or food and nearly 3 million people are displaced from their homes.

 Fact 3: We need to act BEFORE famine is declared

 The famine early warning system known as the Integrated Food Security Phase Classification, or IPC, looks for all three of these criteria to be met before it declares a food crisis “Level 5”— a famine:

 1) 1 in 5 households in a certain area face extreme food shortages; and

 2) more than 30 percent of the population is acutely malnourished; and